Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 TODO: Details of each NEED to be explained better

 Let's take a look at the Ghost's RP file: just like the _animations_, the _animation controllers_ get assigned to their shortnames (`walk_controller` and `attack_controller` respectively) under `"animations"`.
 Now, since the controllers control the animations, they have to constantly run, which is why we put their shortnames in the array of `"scripts"/"animate"`.
-(For example, if you put the shortname `" move" ` there, the entity would constantly play the moving animation, even when staying in place.
+(For example, if you put the shortname `"move"` there, the entity would constantly play the moving animation, even when staying in place.
 The controller only launches the relevant animation when the entity is doing a certain action, for example, `is_walking`.)

 `from RP/entity/ghost.e.json`